 How To Celebrate At Home

 If you can’t make it to an event, or want to celebrate in a more private way, here are some great ideas for a turkey-less Thanksgiving or Christmas season!
-Leave the animal products off your plate but still enjoy all your favourite foods!
+Leave the animal products off your plate but still enjoy all your favorite foods!
 You can try your hand at some of the recipes mentioned in this article, or why not try some of these gorgeous “turkey” dinners?
 It’s always more fun with a friend, so get some pals together and you can all enjoy an animal-friendly feast!

 - Thanksgiving Recipes – without the turkey!